my story

 Growing up in the kitchen, cooking Persian dishes with my mom and grandma and watching the Barefoot Contessa on repeat, inspired my love for food and desire to share my cultural traditions with others.

-I decided to pursue a career in nutrition to help people develop a fulfilling and dynamic relationship between themselves and food by unlearning and relearning, quieting the external noise (read: diet culture, food rules) and reclaiming confidence around food.
+I decided to pursue a career in nutrition to help people develop a fulfilling and dynamic relationship between themselves and food by unlearning and relearning, quieting the external noise and reclaiming confidence around food.
 My food philosophy is simple - food is meant to be enjoyed.
 It should bring us joy, pleasure, and satisfaction.
 But, the truth is, the act of eating has become overly complicated for so many of us.
 For something that is so innate and seemingly simple, I am amazed by how confusing it has become for us to decide what we want to eat.
-It shouldn’t come to much of a surprise considering the never-ending stream of the latest health and wellness fads, prevalence of nutrition information and misinformation on social media, the vilification of food groups, and the ‘thin-ideal’ perpetuated by our culture.
 I believe we’ve lost touch with what really matters - food being a source of nourishment and an opportunity to pause and connect with others.
-It’s my goal to make nourishing eating approachable and to bring pleasure back to eating.
+It’s my goal to make nourishing plant-forward eating approachable and to bring pleasure back to eating.

 Sydney is a Registered Dietitian based out of New York City.
 She received her undergraduate degree in Human Health and Nutrition Science from Emory University.
 She has her Master’s degree in Nutrition and Exercise Physiology from Teachers College, Columbia University and completed her clinical dietetic internship at New York Presbyterian Hospital.